 So there are simple methods, such as the technical layman, the plausibility of specifying a VPNs can check.
 If you understand, you will unfortunately notice that more than estimated 90% of providers here on their own websites quite massively wrong information.
 Do not be surprised if you will find very well-known suppliers among them.
 (Eg. CyberGhost, ExpressVPN, HideMyAss etc.) Therefore check well before you trust a supplier.

 Note: What does the business location mean to you?
 VPN?

 The seat of the VPNs can have a fundamental impact on your own data security.
-For example, the “14-Eyes "Countries" to prevent each other from circumventing the worldwide surveillance of all citizens, companies and governments.
+For example, the “14-Eyes “countries” to prevent each other from circumventing the worldwide surveillance of all citizens, companies and governments.
 In this regard, there are also confirmed statements that companies (VPNProviders) were forced to share users' data or to allow monitoring.
-To this end, the siting of a VPN-Services that are serious about the privacy of users not possible in one of the cooperating states.
+To this end, the siting of a VPN-Services who are serious about the privacy of the users should not be in one of the cooperating countries.